-Investment Bank revenues are expected to be higher in 2024 compared to the prior year, with the targeted investments made in both Fixed Income & Currencies and Origination & Advisory, combined with a continuation of the recovery in the origination and advisory market environment expected to drive improved performance.
+Investment Bank revenues are expected to be higher in 2024 compared to the prior year 2023, with the targeted investments made in both Origination & Advisory and Fixed Income & Currencies, combined with a recovery in industry volumes in Origination & Advisory, driving improved performance.

-Fixed Income & Currencies revenues are expected to be slightly higher compared to 2023.
-The Rates business plans to build on the successful developments made within the business, but expects the normalization in market activity seen in the first quarter to continue in the remainder of the year.
-The Foreign Exchange business will look to maintain technology development, whilst developing the client franchise and build on robust first quarter results despite declining market volatility.
-The Global Emerging Markets business will continue the expansion of its onshore capabilities, including the development of Latin America and client workflow solutions globally.
-Credit Trading intends to further build on the strong start to the year and the turnaround in performance seen in the flow business since the start of 2023.
+Fixed Income & Currencies revenues are expected to be slightly higher in 2024 compared to 2023.
+The Rates business intends to continue to build on the successful developments made within the business; however, the uncertain rate environment witnessed in the first nine months of 2024 has impacted revenue performance and could continue to do so for the remainder of the year.
+The Foreign Exchange business will look to maintain technology development, where it has seen material improvements in the Spot business whilst developing the client franchise.
+The Global Emerging Markets business will continue the expansion of its onshore capabilities, including the development of Latin America and client workflow solutions globally whilst maintaining the momentum from a strong year to date performance.
+Credit Trading intends to further build on the turnaround seen in the business since the start of 2023, specifically in Flow, while looking to maintain strength in Distressed and Solutions.
 The Financing business will continue to take a disciplined and selective approach to the deployment of resources.

-Origination & Advisory revenues are expected to be significantly higher in 2024 compared to 2023, driven by a continuation of the industry recovery seen in the first quarter, along with the incremental impact of investments across the platform.
-Within Debt Origination, Leveraged Debt Capital Markets expect to build on their strong start to the year, as market conditions remain favorable for issuance, and an expected increase in M&A activity is expected to further drive demand for financing.
-In Investment Grade Debt, full year revenues are expected to be strong, with the business looking to capitalize on the significant volumes seen in the early part of the year, though a slowdown is expected given the acceleration of issuance into the first quarter.
+Origination & Advisory revenues are expected to be significantly higher in 2024 compared to 2023, driven by a continuation of the industry recovery seen in the year to date, along with the incremental impact of investments across the platform.
+Within Debt Origination, Leveraged Debt Capital Markets expects to build on their solid year to date performance, with market conditions expected to remain favorable for issuances.
+In Investment Grade Debt, full year revenues are expected to be strong, with the business having capitalized on the significant volumes seen in the first nine months of 2024, though a slowdown from these levels is expected in the remainder of the year and potentially impacted by uncertainty around the upcoming U.S. election.
 Equity Origination will continue to provide a competitive offering across products, whilst looking to benefit from a return of Initial Public Offerings, where the business has a specific focus.
-Advisory plans to build on the momentum of the targeted investments made in 2023, whilst benefiting from an expected increase in activity as the year progresses.
+Advisory plans to build on the momentum of the targeted investments made in 2023 and the strong year to date performance.